t-mullen/hyperhost/README.md

 ##Great for demos and hackathons!

 **Upcoming Features:**
-- More modules for virtual backends.
-(Databases, user management, utilities, custom modules, etc)
 - Distributed hosting - Allow clients to opt-in to helping you host the site.
 - Rehost option - Store processed site in localstorage for fast redeployment.
 - UI for hosts.
 See active connections, logs, change files without redeploying.
+- Zip uploading for cross-browser support.
+- No-WebRTC fallback for mobile and old browsers.

 **Current Limitations:**
-- The host must be running Chrome.
-The client can run Chrome, Firefox or Opera.
-(Testing pending on Edge)
+- The host must be running Chrome (no other browser supports folder drag n' drop).
+The client can be [any browser supporting WebRTC](http://caniuse.com/#feat=rtcpeerconnection).
 - Very large websites, **more than 80MB**, can freeze up when clients attempt to load them.
 (Serving needs to be staggered.)
 - URLs pointing to hosted files inside **Javascript** files will not work. **External URLs will work.** (JS cannot easily be refactored, a partial fix might happen.)
 - Truly massive files cannot be hosted due to encoding being impossible.